Sreenidhi-KR/Calculator-SpeMiniProject/README.md

-# SpeMiniProject : Calculator using DevOps
+# SpeMiniProject :
+A Calculator Java Application built using DevOps